Updated April 2021

 To be sure, this is an unforgettable color, and in a culture that values plainness, a little surprising to see.
 But it’s a custom that’s been around a long time.

-There is of course a sixth buggy-top color, and that is “transparent” or “invisible”.
+There is of course one more “color”, and that is “transparent” or “invisible”.
 That can be “seen” in the Swiss Amish churches, who for the most part use only open-top vehicles.

 Images: black Indiana buggies: ShipshewanaIndiana; Lancaster buggies: Karen Starkey/flickr